Kitashi14/DevBoost/README.md

   - Define button name, command, execution directory, and description
   - Add input placeholders for dynamic values at execution time
   - Choose between workspace-only or global availability
-  - Edit existing buttons to align with what you want

-- **Prompt Enhancer**
-  - Improve your AI prompts for clarity, tone, and structure
-  - Choose from multiple enhancement options (tone, formality, length)
-  - Enhance prompts from editor selection or clipboard
-  - Apply different styles: Professional, Casual, Technical, Friendly, Assertive
-  - Adjust formality and length to match your needs

 - **Script Support**
   - Generate and run multi-step scripts from a single button